What is Earth science?

 We hope to find better ways of living that can help the environment.

 Astronomy is the study of outer space and the physical bodies beyond planet Earth.
 Astronomers use telescopes to see things far beyond what the human eye can see.
-Astronomers help to design spacecrafts or satellites that travel into space and send back information about faraway places (Figure below).
+Astronomers help to design spacecraft that travel into space and send back information about faraway places or satellites (Figure below).

 The Hubble Space Telescope.